leoken/framework/README.md

 In order to make use of our complete feature set, you will need to use the Options Framework within your theme (maintained by @devinsays), it can be found here: https://github.com/devinsays/options-framework-plugin

+## Adding to your Theme

+The contents of this framework should be pulled into a folder called **themeforce** within your theme:

+	../wp-content/themes/your-theme/themeforce/

 ## Activating within your Theme

 We understand you may not want to use all the features, so it's only normal that you reduce the number of queries